2braincells2go/waterfloat/README.md

 Note: before using we have to load Jquery.

-see example for better understanding
+see example for better understanding and usage.